 Step 1: Download and Import Google’s GPG Key

-To ensure that the packages we receive to install the Chrome browser are genuine, first, we should download and import the Google signed GPG key on our AlmaLinux / Rocky Linux system.
+To ensure that the packages we receive to install the Chrome browser are genuine, we should first download and import the Google-signed GPG key on our AlmaLinux or Rocky Linux system.

 To do so, type the following commands: